 Statistical computing has become a foundational aspect of research in the environmental sciences.
 This small-scale exploratory study brings forward the experiences of graduate environmental science students in acquiring the computational understandings necessary to successfully perform applications of statistics for independent research.
 Participants found the greatest success in acquiring the computational skills required for their research through independent research, a singular consultant, and peers.
-Whereas others have noted the importance of integrating computing into the statistics curriculum ( Friedman, 2001; Hardin et al., 2015; Nolan & Temple-Lang, 2010) or the lack of computational preparation for environmental science graduate students (Andelman et al., 2004; Green et al., 2005; Hampton et al., 2017; Hampton et al., 2017; Hernandez et al., 2012; Mislan, Heer, & White, 2016; Teal et al., 2015), we instead explored the phenomenon of acquiring the computational knowledge necessary to implement statistics in graduate environmental science research.
-The computational burdens experienced by these participants when implementing statistics in the context of their research and the computational understanding with which they left the statistics classroom, suggests the need for integration of formal computational training into these programs.
+Whereas others have noted the importance of integrating computing into the Statistics curriculum ( Friedman, 2001; Hardin et al., 2015; Nolan & Temple-Lang, 2010) or the lack of computational preparation for environmental science graduate students (Andelman et al., 2004; Green et al., 2005; Hampton et al., 2017; Hampton et al., 2017; Hernandez et al., 2012; Mislan, Heer, & White, 2016; Teal et al., 2015), we instead explored the phenomenon of acquiring the computational knowledge necessary to implement statistics in graduate environmental science research.
+The computational burdens experienced by these participants when implementing statistics in the context of their research and the computational understanding with which they left the Statistics classroom suggest the need for integration of formal computational training into these programs.
 The present study helps to emphasize the importance of computing skills necessary for data-intensive environmental science research.

 ACKNOWLEDGEMENTS